 Glamping all year round

-Arctic domes, yurts, hanging cocoons, glass igloos, Sami lavvus, and ice hotel igloos.
-Thanks to glamping, short for glamorous camping, you can comfortably venture into the wild any time of year.
-Check out your options for a truly extraordinary camping experience in Norway.
+Arctic domes, yurts, hanging cocoons, glass igloos, Sami lavvo, and ice hotel igloos.
+Thanks to the boom in glamping, you can comfortably venture into the wild any time of year.
+Discover the many options for a truly extraordinary camping experience in Norway.

-A cross between a posh hotel and a campsite – that’s glamping in a nutshell.
+A cross between a posh hotel and a campsite - that’s glamping in a nutshell.
 Imagine the convenience of a hotel room combined with the freedom of camping in the wild.
-The phenomenon has filled a gap for everyone who wants to be close to nature without the potential hassle associated with regular camping.
-There’s no need to carry heavy equipment around, and you can forget about cold sleeping bags and leaking tents.
+There's no need to carry heavy equipment around and you can avoid cold sleeping bags and leaky tents.
+Comfort is key.

 1. A dome with a view